-This Privacy Notice applies to the State Street Bank and Trust Company (“State Street”) website and thought leadership mobile app (collectively, this “Site”).
-This Privacy Notice applies to any personal information we may collect from you through this Site, independent of the device (e.g., mobile, computer) used to access this Site.
+This Privacy Notice describes the types of information we may collect from you or that you may provide through the State Street Bank and Trust Company (“State Street”) website and thought leadership mobile app (collectively, this “Site”), or various other offline means.
+This Privacy Notice applies to any personal information we may collect from you through this Site, independent of the device (e.g., mobile, computer) used to access this Site or various other offline means.